 Cleopatra Island: A Legendary Beach Stop

 Cleopatra Island, a short sail from Marmaris, provides a legendary beach stop for yachters.
-Anchor in Gökova Gulf near the island in depths of 4-6 meters, suitable for yachts up to 40 meters, per charts.
+Anchor in Gökova Gulf near the island in depths of 4-6 metres, suitable for yachts up to 40 metres, per charts.
 For example, the island’s sand, said to have been brought from Egypt for Cleopatra, is protected, per park rules.
-Also, the waters average 24°C, with visibility up to 25 meters, per reports.
+Also, the waters average 24°C, with visibility up to 25 metres, per reports.
 You can swim in the shallow bay, spotting small fish, per locals.
-Additionally, the island’s Roman ruins, including an amphitheater, add historical intrigue, per guides.
+Additionally, the island’s Roman ruins, including an amphitheatre, add historical intrigue, per guides.
 This mythical spot makes Cleopatra Island a standout.
 Thus, it’s a great first stop on your Turkish Riviera journey.

 Fethiye: A Gateway to Ancient Lycia

 Fethiye, further east along the coast, offers a gateway to ancient Lycia, blending natural beauty with historical treasures for sailors.
-Anchor at Ece Saray Marina, which accommodates yachts up to 50 meters.
-For instance, the marina has depths of 5-7 meters, per port data.
-Also, mooring fees average $60 per night for a 40-meter yacht, per tariffs.
+Anchor at Ece Saray Marina, which accommodates yachts up to 50 metres.
+For instance, the marina has depths of 5-7 metres, per port data.
+Also, mooring fees average £60 per night for a 40-metre yacht, per tariffs.
 The waters average 24°C, per reports.
-You can explore Fethiye’s markets, where olives cost $4 per kilo, per vendors.
+You can explore Fethiye’s markets, where olives cost £4 per kilo, per vendors.
 The area’s winds average 8 knots, ensuring calm sailing, per forecasts.
 Thus, Fethiye is a key destination for history enthusiasts.

 Lycian Rock Tombs: A Glimpse into the Past

 The Lycian Rock Tombs, carved into Fethiye’s cliffs, offer a glimpse into the past for yachters.
-A short tender ride from your anchorage leads to these 4th-century BC tombs, with no entry fee, per guides.
-For example, the Tomb of Amyntas, the largest, features intricate carvings, per historical records.
-Also, the tombs overlook Fethiye Bay, providing stunning views, per visitors.
-You can hike a 20-minute trail to reach them, passing through pine forests, per locals.
-Moreover, the Lycians’ maritime culture, reflected in their sea-facing tombs, resonates with sailors, per guides.
+A short tender ride from your anchorage leads to these 4th-century BC tombs, with no entry fee, according to guides.
+For example, the Tomb of Amyntas, the largest, features intricate carvings, according to historical records.
+Also, the tombs overlook Fethiye Bay, providing stunning views, according to visitors.
+You can hike a 20-minute trail to reach them, passing through pine forests, according to locals.
+Moreover, the Lycians’ maritime culture, reflected in their sea-facing tombs, resonates with sailors, according to guides.
 This ancient site makes the Lycian Rock Tombs a highlight.
 Therefore, it’s a must-visit for sailors in Fethiye.

 Ölüdeniz: A Turquoise Lagoon

 Ölüdeniz, near Fethiye, provides a turquoise lagoon for yachters seeking natural beauty.
-For instance, anchor in the lagoon’s entrance in depths of 4-6 meters, suitable for yachts up to 40 meters, per charts.
-Also, the waters average 24°C, with visibility up to 30 meters, per reports.
+For instance, anchor in the lagoon’s entrance in depths of 4-6 metres, suitable for yachts up to 40 metres, per charts.
+Also, the waters average 24°C, with visibility up to 30 metres, per reports.
 The lagoon’s calm, shallow waters are perfect for swimming, per guides.
-You can tender to shore and enjoy a pide, a Turkish pizza, for $8 at beachside cafes, per menus.
-Additionally, the area is a paragliding hotspot, with colorful gliders soaring above, per locals.
+You can tender to shore and enjoy a pide, a Turkish pizza, for ₺8 at beachside cafes, per menus.
+Additionally, the area is a paragliding hotspot, with colourful gliders soaring above, per locals.
 This scenic spot makes Ölüdeniz a standout.
 Thus, it’s a top stop for sailors on the Turkish Riviera.

 Kaş: A Charming Coastal Town

 Kaş, a smaller town further along the coast, offers a charming stop for Turkish Riviera sailing, with its laid-back vibe and historical sites.
-Anchor near Kaş Marina, which accommodates yachts up to 40 meters.
-For example, the marina has depths of 4-6 meters, per port data.
-Also, mooring fees average $45 per night for a 40-meter yacht, per tariffs.
+Anchor near Kaş Marina, which accommodates yachts up to 40 metres.
+For example, the marina has depths of 4-6 metres, per port data.
+Also, mooring fees average £45 per night for a 40-metre yacht, per tariffs.
 The waters average 25°C, per reports.
-You can explore Kaş’s markets, where handmade rugs cost $30, per vendors.
+You can explore Kaş’s markets, where handmade rugs cost £30, per vendors.
 The area’s winds average 7 knots, per forecasts.
 Thus, Kaş is perfect for a relaxed sailing experience.

 Ancient Antiphellos: A Historical Exploration

-Ancient Antiphellos, the ruins of Kaş’s Lycian past, offers a historical exploration for yachters.
-A 15-minute walk from Kaş Marina leads to this site, with no entry fee, per guides.
-For instance, the 4th-century BC theater, seating 4,000, overlooks the sea, per historical records.
-Also, you can see Lycian sarcophagi scattered around the town, per guides.
-The views from the theater stretch across the Mediterranean, a reminder of the Lycians’ seafaring legacy, per visitors.
-Moreover, the site’s proximity to the marina makes it an easy excursion, per locals.
+Ancient Antiphellos, the ruins of Kaş’s Lycian past, offers a historical exploration for yachties.
+A 15-minute walk from Kaş Marina leads to this site, with no entry fee, according to guides.
+For instance, the 4th-century BC theatre, seating 4,000, overlooks the sea, according to historical records.
+Also, you can see Lycian sarcophagi scattered around the town, according to guides.
+The views from the theatre stretch across the Mediterranean, a reminder of the Lycians’ seafaring legacy, according to visitors.
+Moreover, the site’s proximity to the marina makes it an easy excursion, according to locals.
 This ancient ruin makes Antiphellos a highlight.
 Therefore, it’s a great stop for sailors in Kaş.

 Kekova Island: A Sunken City Adventure

-Kekova Island, a short sail from Kaş, provides a sunken city adventure for yachters.
-For example, anchor near the island in depths of 5-7 meters, suitable for yachts up to 50 meters, per charts.
-Also, the waters average 25°C, with visibility up to 25 meters, per reports.
+Kekova Island, a short sail from Kaş, provides a sunken city adventure for yachtsmen.
+For example, anchor near the island in depths of 5-7 metres, suitable for yachts up to 50 metres, per charts.
+Also, the waters average 25°C, with visibility up to 25 metres, per reports.
 The sunken city of Simena, submerged after a 2nd-century earthquake, features underwater ruins like stone walls and staircases, per historical data.
 You can swim or kayak over the site, as diving is prohibited, per park rules.
-Additionally, the nearby village of Üçağız serves fresh fish for $15, per menus.
+Additionally, the nearby village of Üçağız serves fresh fish for lunch, per menus.
 This historical marvel makes Kekova a standout.
 Thus, it’s a must-visit on your Turkish Riviera route.

 Bodrum: A Blend of History and Luxury

 Bodrum, on the western end of the Turkish Riviera, offers a blend of history and luxury for sailors, with its ancient sites and vibrant nightlife.
-Anchor at Bodrum Marina, which accommodates yachts up to 60 meters.
-For instance, the marina has depths of 5-7 meters, per port data.
-Also, mooring fees average $70 per night for a 40-meter yacht, per tariffs.
+Anchor at Bodrum Marina, which accommodates yachts up to 60 metres.
+For instance, the marina has depths of 5-7 metres, per port data.
+Also, mooring fees average £70 per night for a 40-metre yacht, per tariffs.
 The waters average 23°C, per reports.
-You can explore Bodrum’s markets, where spices like sumac cost $5 per bag, per vendors.
+You can explore Bodrum’s markets, where spices like sumac cost £5 per bag, per vendors.
 The area’s winds average 9 knots, per forecasts.
 Thus, Bodrum is a key stop for a well-rounded sailing experience.

 Bodrum Castle: A Medieval Fortress